 Usage data is removed from our server log within 24 hours, but used and retained by our website security provider for as long as required

-Account data, transaction data, marketing data and supplier data – we will keep limited data for 7 years for tax purposes
+Account data, transaction data and supplier data – will be kept for 7 years for tax purposes

 CCTV data is overwritten automatically by the system – it is kept for approximately 17-20 days, unless we require the footage for criminal proceedings in which case we will retain it for as long as required